annefou/metos_python/_episodes/02-formats.md

 - **Polygons**: A polygon consists of **3 or more vertices that are connected and “closed”**.
 Occasionally, a polygon can have a hole (or more than one) in the middle of it (like a doughnut), this is something to be aware of but not an issue we will deal with in this tutorial series.
 Objects often represented by polygons include: outlines of plot boundaries, lakes, oceans and states or country boundaries.

+Some vector data formats can also include **multipolygons** (include several polygons) such as GeoJSON data format.

 ### Shapefile